Install OpenVPN server on Rocky Linux 8

 Another interesting method of deploying OpenVPN server is via Docker container.
 The process can be looked at this post – LINK.

-Install OpenVPN server on Rocky Linux
+How to Install OpenVPN server on Rocky Linux

 OpenVPN server installation